 - 'None' All bass is routed to 'Large' L/R Front and Surround speakers, including bass from speakers set to 'Small' plus bass from the '.1' LFE (Low Frequency Effects) channel. - '1 Sub' Bass from channels set to 'Small' goes to the subwoofer along with bass from the '.1' LFE channel.
 This setting is preferred by THX. - '1 Super' The subwoofer plays bass from all channels (Large and Small), together with LFE.
-This setting is recommended only for the Music configuration when using full-range speakers set to 'Large' together with the subwoofer. - '2 Sub' or '2 Super' Select when using both Subwoofer outputs.
-This adjusts the level of the subwoofer channel test noise to compensate for the additional subwoofer.
+This setting is recommended only for the Music configuration when using full-range speakers set to 'Large' together with the subwoofer. - '2 Sub' or '2 Super' Select when using both Subwoofer outputs with two subwoofers.
+This recalibrates the THX reference level of the test noise to compensate for the additional subwoofer.